How To Design An Industrial Living Space That You’ll Love Spending Time In

 Step #7: Add Any Finishing Touches

-You can order faux wood corbels primed or in five available exterior grade stains.
-Whichever style or types of corbels you order, do a final inspection to make sure that there aren’t any finishing touches required.
+You can order faux wood corbels primed or in five available exterior-grade stains.
+Whichever style or type of corbels you order, do a final inspection to make sure that there aren’t any finishing touches required.
 You may need to add some stain or do some sanding to smooth out the dried caulking.

 With all the proper tools and materials, installing these faux wood corbels is an easy weekend project for a handy homeowner.
 Once installed to your exterior, your home will have a custom look that is sure to add some flair to the curb appeal of your home.